Sherilyn Reyes-Tan

 She is also a parenting blogger and use Mama Shey as her name in her blogs.
 She has documenting her family adventures on her website and her incredibly popular Instagram account.
-She is also recognized as the mother of actor Ryle Paolo Santiago.
+She is also recognized as the mother of actor Hashtag Ryle.

 Education

-She graduated from St. Theresa's College and from there dabbled in an acting career.
+She studied in Colegio dela Inmaculada Concepcion-Main in high school and St. Theresa's College Cebu, took up BS-Accountancy.
+After winning the title Mutya Ng Pilipinas- Cebu 1994 and Mutya Ng Pilipinas- Tourism 1995, she was discovered by Mr. Johnny Manahan in Cebu and immediately was offered a role in Home Along Da Riles..

 Business career

 She owns the company Brand Cafe in Manila.

 Acting career

-In 1997 she played a supporting role in the film Diliryo with Giselle Toengi and Jomari Yllana and 2002 in the film Pangako...
+First Movie was with Dolphy, she was Babalu’s love interest.
+Appeared in Amanos as Victor Neri’s leading lady, Nagbibinata, wish (Donna Cruz), Go Johnny Go, Willie Revillame’s leading lady, Four Fathers, In 1997 she played a supporting role in the film Diliryo with Giselle Toengi and Jomari Yllana and 2002 in the film Pangako...
 Ikaw Lang with Regine Velasquez and Aga Muhlach where she played best friend to the female friend.